tomjoht/documentation-theme-jekyll/doc_series.md

 Save this in your \_includes folder as series\_acme\_next.html.

-## 3. Add the right frontmatter to each of your series pages
+## 3. Add the correct frontmatter to each of your series pages

 Now add the following frontmatter to each page in the series: